Order Updates

 2. Shopify Flow evaluates the order against the merchant's review conditions, such as order value, risk level, or product-specific rules.

-3. If the order requires review, Shopify Flow adds the `HOLD` tag.
+3. If the order requires review, Shopify Flow adds the `Hold` tag.
 The order remains in the brokering queue and is not allocated to a facility.

-6. On the next allocation run, orders with the `APPROVED` tag become eligible for facility allocation and fulfillment.
+6. On the next allocation run, orders with the `Approved` tag become eligible for facility allocation and fulfillment.

-If the order does not meet any manual-review condition, Shopify Flow can add the `APPROVED` tag automatically.
+If the order does not meet any manual-review condition, Shopify Flow can add the `Approved` tag automatically.
 In that case, once the order is downloaded and the tag is synced, the order can proceed through the standard allocation process.

 {% hint style="info" %}

-When merchants use an approval-based tag flow, the `APPROVED` tag is required before an order can proceed to allocation and fulfillment.
+When merchants use an approval-based tag flow, the `Approved` tag is required before an order can proceed to allocation and fulfillment.
 Orders without the required approval tag remain in the brokering queue until Shopify is updated and the tag change is synced.

 {% endhint %}

 To learn more about how HotWax Commerce syncs order fulfillment updates with Shopify, read the [Shopify integration overview](/documents/learn-shopify/shopify-integration/readme.md).
-Read further to learn how HotWax Commerce manages [Presell orders](/documents/learn-shopify/shopify-integration/preorders-and-backorders.md) and [BOPIS orders](/documents/learn-shopify/shopify-integration/bopis-orders.md).
+Read further to learn how HotWax Commerce manages [presell orders](/documents/learn-shopify/shopify-integration/preorders-and-backorders.md) and [BOPIS orders](/documents/learn-shopify/shopify-integration/bopis-orders.md).

 ---

-# Agent Instructions: Querying This Documentation
+## Querying This Documentation

 If you need additional information that is not directly available in this page, you can query the documentation dynamically by asking a question.

-Perform an HTTP GET request on the current page URL with the `ask` query parameter:
+Perform an HTTP GET request on the current page URL with the `ask` query parameter, and the optional `goal` query parameter:

 ```

-GET https://docs.hotwax.co/documents/learn-shopify/shopify-integration/orders/order-updates.md?ask=<question>
+GET https://docs.hotwax.co/documents/learn-shopify/shopify-integration/orders/order-updates.md?ask=<question>&goal=<endgoal>

 ```

-The question should be specific, self-contained, and written in natural language.
+`ask` is the immediate question: it should be specific, self-contained, and written in natural language.

 The response will contain a direct answer to the question and relevant excerpts and sources from the documentation.